Free or cheap things to do on the Big Island and still have a great time!

 Go on a cultural tour of historic monuments

 The west side hosts many important historic sites that are quite impressive and worth visiting.
-Starting with the massive Heaiu (temple) in Kawaihai called Pu’ukohola, the national historic park, the Place of Refuge or Pu’uhonua O Ohaunau, Kaloko Honokohau National historical park and even an ancient healing and fishing village at Lapakahi Historical state park.
+Starting with the massive Heaiu (temple) in Kawaihai called Pu’ukohola, the national historic park, the Place of Refuge or Pu’uhonua O Ohaunau, Kaloko Honokohau National historical park, the petroglyphs at Puako and even an ancient healing and fishing village at Lapakahi Historical state park.
 If you are into Hawaiian history and culture, take some time to explore these wonderful places on the west side of the island.

 Fresh Portuguese bread, demo and sale at Greenwell farms